portal-cornell/robotouille/renderer/configuration/README.md

         }
         "entities" = A list of items that can be used in the game {
-            "name" = The name of the item
+            "item_name1" = The name of the item
             {
                 "assets" = A list of images for the item {
                     "default" = The default image for the item "item_state1" = The image for an item if certain predicates are true {
-                        "asset" = The image for the item when the predicates is true "predicates" = A list of predicates that must be true for the image to be rendered }
-                    "item_state2" = The image for an item if certain predicates are true {
                         "asset" = The image for the item when the predicates is true "predicates" = A list of predicates that must be true for the image to be rendered